NoobCoder001/Basic-Ethereum-Contract/README.md

 # Basic-Ethereum-Contract
-This is the first contract created by me using solidity and web3
+This is the first contract named Inbox created by me using solidity and web3